 Our international Cadets attend U.S. colleges and universities after graduating; however, some attend colleges abroad.
 While some students become naturalized, others return home to forge their careers.
 The Academy has a legacy of educating future leaders in the fields of business, law, medicine, engineering, the arts, and government.

 The days at the Academy are challenging, but balanced by intellectual, physical, and social activities.
 Waking up early, attending class, going to tutorial after school, then enjoying athletics all make for a rigorous day.
 At the end of the day, Cadets go to dinner, relax, then study in the evenings.
 After study time, Cadets prepare for the next day, including uniform and barrack inspections.

 Who is an international Cadet?
 Non-U.S. citizens, as well as those residing in the U.S. with a Green Card, are considered international students.

 ESL: The academic year begins with the ESL Accelerator course, which helps new Cadets acclimate to the campus and work on improving their English language and comprehension skills.
 A full-year ESL class is required for all new international Cadets.
 The only exception is for students with an advanced command of the English language as evidenced by their TOEFL scores and Skype interviews.

-We are seeking international students with a high commitment to attend, with strong academic records, and a respectful attitude.
+We are seeking international students with a high commitment to attend, with strong academic records, and an interest in leadership and character development.

 Looking for more information?
 Here are the answers to some frequently asked questions.